Idaho Assessment Letter

 - Documentation that includes the enrollment or total tested/not tested on the student report.

-- Evidence that the ISAT results on individual student reports are expressed in terms of Idaho’s academic achievement standards with descriptions of what students know and can do at different achievement levels.
+- Evidence is required that ISAT results on individual student reports are expressed in terms of Idaho’s academic achievement standards with descriptions of what students know and can do at different achievement levels.

-- Information regarding how individual student ISAT results are delivered to parents.
+- Information is required regarding how individual student ISAT results are delivered to parents.